paolotormon/SkyCross/README.md

 <https://paolotormon.github.io/Skycross>

+## For testing, login works with ANY credentials

 Note: Backend in another repo

-## For testing, login works with ANY credentials
+Mockups by Dan Tatualla